 The Murals

 The giant mural above is titled "Loving Sisters", painted by Julia Volchkova, a Siberian artist.
-Here's a close up photo.
+It is also recorded in the Malaysia Book of Records as "the largest portrait" in Malaysia.

 Find articles with Julia Volchkova's artworks.
 Some of her artworks can also be found in Penang.